mendix/docs/content/en/docs/appstore/modules/native-mobile-ar.md

 ### 5.6 Events

-Events can be used to give feedback to the user, for example when they've tapped on an object.
+**Events** can be used to give feedback to the user, for example when they have tapped an object.

 #### 5.6.1 On click

-This event is called when the object is clicked/tapped by a user.
+This event is called when the object is clicked or tapped by a user.

 #### 5.6.2 On hover enter

-This is called when the object is in the center of the screen.
+This event is called when the object is in the center of the screen.

 #### 5.6.3 On hover exit